 Are there aspects of it they don't like?

 Is the asking price cost prohibitive?

-Questions like these provide companies with the information they need to improve their products so that they're more likely to succeed once they're launched.
+Questions like these provide companies with the information they need to improve their products so that there are more likely to succeed once there are launched.

 While some companies conduct these studies in-house, many hire market research firms to do the work for them and then report back the results.
 Now, there are many ways to gather this data but one of the cheaper, yet effective methods are online surveys.

 In exchange for sharing your opinions about a variety of topics ranging from cars and computers to travel and politics and everything between, you receive compensation in the form of gift cards, vouchers, and, of course, cash...